blackchip-org/lfs-rpm/README.md

 ### `./lfs dist-clean`

-The same as `./lfs reset` but also removes the sources directory.
+The same as `./lfs clean` but also removes the sources directory.

 ## RPM Notes